-Risk and Resilience Assessment and Emergency Response Plan Updates
+Risk & Resilience Assessment & Emergency Response Plan Updates

 America’s Water Infrastructure Act of 2018, signed into law as Public Law No: 115-270 on October 23, 2018, expanded the requirements for water utilities to maintain and update their security plans.
 Water utilities must conduct risk and resilience assessments and revise emergency response plans (ERPs) every five years under this act.